epuce/web-bootcamp/W01L02 - Docker setup & Git.md

 13. Open "localhost:8000" in the browser if you see the content, everything is working

-14. access docker container console "docker exec -it apache_php bash -l"
+14. access docker container console `docker exec -it apache_php bash -l`

-15. run the command "ls", you should see index.html printed out, if not, something is not working
+15. run the command `ls`, you should see index.html printed out, if not, something is not working

 16. add PHP configuration file for vscode under debug section, settings, php (can be done later)

 ### Some know issues:
-* Windows setup shows "forbidden" in the browser - allow access to disk C: under docker program settings
+* Windows setup shows `forbidden` in the browser - allow access to disk C: under docker program settings

-* command "ls" does not show the index.html file - be sure that the paths you stated under point 3. and 4. are correct
+* command `ls` does not show the index.html file - be sure that the paths you stated under point 3. and 4. are correct

 Step by step setup - [link](http://blog.adnansiddiqi.me/getting-started-with-docker/)